 The medical technology, medical device, biotechnology, and pharmaceutical industries are characterized by intense and dynamic competition to develop new technologies and proprietary therapies.
 We face competition from a number of sources, such as pharmaceutical companies, medical device companies, generic drug companies, biotechnology companies, and academic and research institutions.
-We may find ourselves in competition with companies that have competitive advantages over us, such as:

-significantly greater name recognition;

-established relationships with healthcare professionals, customers, and third-party payers;

-competitive products with greater efficacy or better safety profiles;

-established distribution networks:
+For example, Abbott Laboratories, AtriCure, Inc., Boston Scientific Corporation, Johnson & Johnson (Biosense Webster), Medtronic plc, and several other companies all sell ablation-based surgical and catheter-based medical devices for the treatment of heart arrhythmias, including AF, and additionally, many of these companies are also actively developing PFA products for the treatment of AF.
+We will find ourselves in competition with one or more of these companies, all of which may have competitive advantages over us, such as:

-additional lines of products and the ability to offer rebates, higher discounts, or incentives to gain a competitive advantage;

-greater experience in obtaining patents and regulatory approvals for product candidates;

-greater experience conducting new product research and development, manufacturing therapies, conducting clinical trials, obtaining regulatory approval for products, and marketing approved products; and greater financial and human resources for product development, sales and marketing.
+- significantly greater name recognition; - established relationships with healthcare professionals, customers, and third-party payers; - competitive products with greater efficacy or better safety profiles; - established distribution networks; - additional lines of products and the ability to offer rebates, higher discounts, or incentives to gain a competitive advantage; - greater experience in obtaining patents and regulatory approvals for product candidates; - greater experience conducting new product research and development, manufacturing therapies, conducting clinical trials, obtaining regulatory approval for products, and marketing approved products; and - greater financial and human resources for product development, sales and marketing.

-We may also face increased competition in the future as new companies enter our markets and as scientific developments surrounding electro-signaling therapeutics continue to accelerate.
+We may also face increased competition in the future as new companies enter our markets and as scientific developments surrounding electrosignaling therapeutics continue to accelerate.
 For example, the current standard of care in cardiac tissue ablation for the treatment of atrial fibrillation is the use of thermal ablation modalities, primarily the use of radiofrequency ablation.
 While we will seek to expand our technological capabilities to remain competitive, research and development by others may render our technology or product candidates obsolete or noncompetitive or result in treatments or cures superior to any therapy developed by us.

 In dermatology, we commenced revenue-producing operations in 2021; however, we have been unsuccessful in earning significant revenues.
-We therefore intend to seed development and marketing partners and license our technology to others in order to avoid having to provide marketing, manufacturing, and distribution capabilities within our organization.
+We therefore intend to seek development and marketing partners and license our technology to others in order to avoid having to provide marketing, manufacturing, and distribution capabilities within our organization.
 There can be no assurance that we will find any development and marketing partners or companies that are interested in licensing our technology.
-If we are unable to establish and maintain adequate sales, marketing, manufacturing, and distribution capabilities, independently or with others, we will not be able to generate product revenue, and may not become profitable.